 5. Package it up!
 Consider your identity pieces: business cards, letterhead, envelopes, notecards, promotional materials, etc. What do they communicate?
 Are they professional?
 If your company is selling natural, organic products, then slick, shiny postcards may not be the way to go.
 Perhaps using uncoated, recycled paper might make a better impression.

 Always have your collateral pieces printed professionally.
 Yes, your customers can tell if you print your letterhead or business cards with your inkjet printer.
 With so many online printers with low overhead and expert printing technology, prices are cheaper than ever.
 It’s possible to order full-color letterhead, business cards, and #10 envelopes—500 of each—for less than $500 total.
-Check out this list of printers.

 6. Create demand for your brand.
 Now that your materials are well designed and represent your company’s ideal image, it’s time to get out there and market.
 You’ve already defined your audience, and now you need to be where they are.
 Try to find a good combination of reaching the largest numbers of your target market with the minimum amount of resources.